emowen4/Veracross-Student-Extension/README.md

  - [X] Check and notify and grades automatically and periodically
  - [X] Calculate the GPA
  - [X] Setting panel
- - [ ] Automatically adapt the correct GPA rule for specific schools
+ - [ ] Grade charts in GradeDetail page
  - [ ] Themes / Skins